Market Position Statement Purpose

 • Sutton’s commissioning intentions as a facilitator of care and support for those individuals needing adult social care

-• Future proofing wherever possible our local services for younger people preparing for adulthood
+• Future proofing wherever possible our local services

 • Our vision on how the care and support market could respond to the changing needs of care and support for the future